dedunu/tech/_posts/2016-05-14-getting-public-data-sets-for-data.md

 ---
 layout: post
-title: Getting Public Data Sets for Data Science Projects
+title: "Getting Public Data Sets for Data Science Projects"
 ---

 All of us are interested in doing brilliant things with data sets.
 Most people use Twitter data streams for their projects.
 But there a lot of free data sets on the Internet.
 Today, I'm going to list down a few of them.
 Almost all of these links, I found from a Lynda.com course called [Up and Running with Public Data Sets](https://www.lynda.com/Tableau-tutorials/Up-Running-Public-Data-Sets/368761-2.html).
 If you want more details, please watch the complete course on Lynda.com.